Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Conclusion

 \section{Conclusion}

-This paper proposes a unified generative diffusing pipeline based on the stochastic differential equation to restore DEM with low-resolution voids.
-Different from previous methods of restoring DEMs with different defects separately, DEM-SDE can handle multiple problems simultaneously and can be applied to relatively larger DEM patches.
-DEM-SDE is conditioned on deep terrain prior for image super-resolution pipelines, and the implementation incorporates more efficient modules.
-DEM-SDE does not refer to local grids for neighboring information, thus it is more robust to larger voids, and larger input sizes.
-Experiments have confirmed the effectiveness of the DEM-SDE for super-resolution, with or without varying levels of missing data.
-Additionally, the DEM-SDE is suitable for processing larger input patches.
+This paper proposes a multipurpose generative diffusing pipeline based on the stochastic differential equation to restore DEM with low-resolution voids.
+Different from the previous methods of restoring DEM with different defects separately, ET-SDE can handle multiple problems and can be applied to relatively larger DEM patches.
+ET-SDE is conditioned on deep terrain prior to image super-resolution pipelines, and the implementation incorporates more efficient modules.
+ET-SDE does not refer to local grids for neighboring information, thus it is more robust to larger voids, and larger input sizes.
+Experiments have confirmed the effectiveness of the ET-SDE for super-resolution, with or without varying levels of missing data.
+Additionally, the ET-SDE is suitable for processing larger input patches.
+Despite of its robustness for sparse, small voids and patchified voids, ET-SDE can not handle multiple large voids.
 In the future, a more robust deep terrain prior could be designed, to enhance the capability.
 Pretraining across different datasets is also a promising derivative.